webplatform/docs-wpd/Content/Import_Guide/index.md

 <p>Media wiki may have also tagged some icky presentational HTML crap onto the end of this like, like <code>border="0"</code>, but hey, it works, and no kittens are going to die.</p>
       </li>
       <li><p>'''Executable code samples''' (THERE DOESN'T SEEM TO BE ANY WAY YET TO INCLUDE EXECUTABLE CODE EXAMPLE ON THE SITE, BUT I ASSUME THIS IS BEING WORKED ON)</p></li>
       <li><p>'''HTML lists''': Dealing with HTML lists is absolutely fine for simple lists where you've just a simple list of bullets (items created using asterisks — &#42;) or numbers (items created using hashes/pounds — &#35;), but for any kind of complex nested lists, I would advise you to just use HTML instead, otherwise you'll go through far too much pain trying to make the list render correctly and consistently.
-For some more complex list examples that I've already dealt with, see the [[HTML lists]] guide.</p>
+For some more complex list examples that I've already dealt with, see the [[guides/html lists|HTML lists]] guide.</p>
       <li><p>Foo</p></li>
     </ul>
   </li>